-The Wolfram Emerging Leaders Program: Undergraduate (WELP:U) is a remote, year-long program designed for exceptional graduates from the Wolfram High School Summer Research Program or Wolfram Summer School who are currently attending university as an undergraduate student.
+The Wolfram Emerging Leaders Program: Undergraduate (WELP:U) is a remote, semester-long program designed for exceptional graduates from the Wolfram High School Summer Research Program or Wolfram Summer Research Institute who are currently attending university as an undergraduate student.

 WELP:U students are supported as they work on an independent project, which might be based on doing research or on developing software.
 Projects are directed by the students and supported by their peers and mentors.